Daniel Dorff: It Takes Four to Tango

 Duration: 2'30"

-IT TAKES FOUR TO TANGO was composed in September 1990 for the quartet Clarinessence, in which I played bass clarinet.
+COMPOSED in September 1990 for the quartet Clarinessence, in which I played bass clarinet.
 The title is simply a twist on the old saying.
-I frequently get asked to make transcriptions.
-Here is what's available so far:
+I've often been asked to make transcriptions, and here is what's available (in chronological order) .
+I love how widely performers' interpretations vary in tempo and style.
+That's "what the composer wanted."

 (1) 3 Bb Clarinets and Bass Clarinet : The original version, commercially recorded by the Interclarinet ensemble -- players from the top orchestras in Germany, Austria, and Hungary.
 Sometimes performed by all low clarinets or other variants using the quartet parts.